GENI-NSF/geni-tools/README-omni.txt

 Note that older SFA-based aggregates (like the MyPLC aggregates in the GENI mesoscale deployment) fail to renew slivers when a timezone is present in the call from omni.
-If you see an error from the aggregate that says {{{Fault 111: "Internal API error: can't compare offset-naive and offset-aware date times"}}} you should add the "--no-tz" flag to the omni renewsliver command line.
+If you see an error from the aggregate that says `Fault 111: "Internal API error: can't compare offset-naive and offset-aware date times"` you should add the "--no-tz" flag to the omni renewsliver command line.

 ==== renew ====